The Hawaii workshop on the arithmetic of modular forms

 • Weak Maass - Modular grids

-List of participants and preliminary talk schedule
+List of participants, conference picture, more pictures, and talk schedule

 Scott Ahlgren, University of Illinois at Urbana-Champaigne